meadsteve/isseven/README.md

 # Isseven

 For too long we've struggled to know if something isseven.
-Now thanks to the power of this we can be sure if **it** isseven.
+Now thanks to the power of this API we can be sure if **it** isseven.

 Here are some example usages: